 The following is the checklist of some elements you need to include in your business plan

-Business plan: a sound and feasible business plan are instrumental in the application of your investment visa.
+Business plan: a sound and feasible business plan are instrumental in the application for your investment visa.
 To demonstrate the viability of your proposed company and how it could contribute to the growth of Hong Kong, this agenda should incorporate the nature of your business, market analysis, market positioning, business direction, sales target, product marketing strategy, and many others as required.

 Business Turnover: You would be required to prepare the profit-and-loss account statement and balance sheet given that you are in charge of running a business in a foreign country other than Hong Kong, or that you have been employed by one in Hong Kong.
 But if you own no company at the time you register, you should produce a forecast for the following 2 years, detailing the projection of the profit-and-loss account statement and balance sheet of your awaited company.

 Financial resources: You must demonstrate that you have sufficient resources to finance your proposed business.
-These proofs could come under the form of the statements of your personal and company bank accounts in the preceding accounting period, letter of credits, the latest audited financial report, and so forth.
+These proofs could come in the form of the statements of your personal and company bank accounts in the preceding accounting period, letter of credits, the latest audited financial report, and so forth.

 Capital investment: in the same vein as financial resources, you must expose the amount of capital investment you have at hand for approval.